-Jeff Koons lost his legal battle against a 74-year-old Italian insurer after the Milan court ruled that a sculpture of two snakes was the original, against the American artist's claims.
+Jeff Koons has lost his legal battle against a 74-year-old Italian insurer after a Milan court ruled that a sculpture of two snakes was the original, against the American artist's claims.

-Last October, the Milan court upheld, the previous ruling issued two years earlier, which found the collector's version to be "an authorized authentic work of art by Mr Jeffrey Koons".
-The Ohio version may be a "clone" made later when the original was believed to be lost, Marianna Garrone, the collector's attorney, tells The Art Newspaper.
-According to art experts consulted by the collector, the work's "unique and incredible history" means that it is now "priceless," adds Garrone.Jeff Koons began a legal battle in 1997 after the collector listed the work at auction at Christie's in New York.
-The American artist tried to block the sale and filed allegations in the Southern District Court of New York that the work was fake.
-However, Koons changed his story when questioned during the trial, saying that while the work was exhibited in Cologne, it was a defective prototype and should have been destroyed.
-The court concluded that this claim was unfounded.
+Last October, the Milan court confirmed, the previous decision issued two years earlier, which found that the collector's version is "an authentic authorized work of art by Mr. Jeffrey Koons".
+The Ohio version may be a "clone" made later when the original was believed lost, Marianna Garrone, the collector's attorney, tells The Art Newspaper.
+According to art experts consulted by the collector, the work's "unique and incredible history" means it is now "priceless", adds Garrone.Jeff Koons started a legal battle in 1997 after the collector listed the work at auction at Christie's in New York.
+The American artist tried to block the sale and filed claims with the Southern District Court of New York that the work was fake.
+However, Koons changed his story when he was questioned during the trial, saying that although the work was exhibited in Cologne, it was a faulty prototype and should have been destroyed.
+The court concluded that this allegation was unfounded.

-The case resurfaced in Italy in 2014, when a Milan-based gallery owner showed interest in buying the work and asked Koons to verify its authenticity.
+The case resurfaced in Italy in 2014, when a Milan gallery owner showed interest in buying the work and asked Koons to verify its authenticity.
 The artist said it was a prototype and the collector demanded that Jeff Koons pay compensation for the lost sale.
-Koons, in turn, asked the collector to pay an indemnity of €8 million, the average value of the works of the Serpents group.
-The Milan court found the work to be an authorized and authentic Jeff Koons.
-Under the decision, any future claims for damages issued by the collector would be dealt with in “separate judgment”.
-Koons has appealed the latest court ruling and the case will definitely be heard in Italy's Court of Cassation, says Garrone.
-Koons' sculpture Coelho sold for a record $91 million in 2019, making him the world's most expensive living artist at auction.
+Koons, in turn, asked the collector to pay compensation of €8 million, the average value of works by the Serpents group.
+The Milan court concluded that the work was an authorized and authentic Jeff Koons.
+According to the decision, any future claims for damages issued by the collector would be dealt with in a “separate judgment”.
+Koons has appealed the court's latest decision and the case will definitely be heard in Italy's Court of Cassation, says Garrone.
+Koons' sculpture Rabbit sold for a record $91 million in 2019, making him the world's most expensive living artist at auction.